ahjoo-de/ahjoo-de.github.io/_posts/2025-02-05-Catalog-Item-Snippets-2024.md

 layout: post
 title: Catalog Item Snippets 2024
 tags:
-- ServiceNow
+- servicenow
-- ServiceCatalog
+- servicecatalog
-- Script
+- script
 ---

 This is a collection of snippets i used in catalog items in the last year.